treyhunner/treyhunner.github.com/source/_posts/2018-04-30-how-to-make-the-most-of-your-first-pycon.markdown

 Before you read any further, I must link you to the [Newcomer Orientation][] (run by Kojo Idrissa and me this year).
 If this is your first PyCon US, I'd recommend showing up early to the newcomer orientation to get your footing before the big event starts.

+**Note** this article does not discuss the sprints.
+Also see [my article all about the PyCon sprints][sprints] and why you should consider attending them.

 Have a specific question or just want to <strong>jump to a specific topic</strong>?
 Here you go...

 <ul data-toc=".entry-content"></ul>